substrate-system/frost-dkg/README.md

 > scheme"), but if they mismatch, the protocol will fail during verification.
 >

+#### Step 1

+Initialize, exchange public keys with other participants.

 ```ts
 import { FrostParticipant } from '@substrate-system/frost-dkg/participant'

 // Initialize a participant in a 3-of-5 scheme

 // Option 1: Provide a specific ID (here we use 42n)
 // Parameters: (threshold, totalParticipants, id)
 const participant = await FrostParticipant.init(3, 5, 42n)  // this is me